Social Media Guidelines

 Represent Hamilton properly – Make sure that your supervisor has authorized you to post about Hamilton on College-sponsored sites (if your post responds to someone's concern and you're not sure about College policy, contact the Communications Office).
 Verify information, links, images, etc. before posting.
 Social media sites blur the lines between professional and personal relationships, so be careful when choosing profile photos and other images to upload.

 Be a respectful community member – When you find yourself disagreeing with others, keep your comments appropriate and polite.
 If you find yourself in a position where the dialogue becomes antagonistic, avoid becoming defensive.
-Ask the director of social media for advice on handling sensitive issues and topics.
+Ask the senior director of interactive media for advice on handling sensitive issues and topics.

 Know where to turn for help – If you encounter a question you cannot answer, or if you see incorrect information about Hamilton, contact the Communications Office for assistance.